pulumi/pulumi-hugo/themes/default/content/blog/converting-bicep-to-pulumi/index.md

 tags: ["community", "bicep", "pulumi", "convert"]
 ---

-Bicep is DSL developed by Microsoft to simplify the authoring of ARM templates and deploy resources to Azure.
+Bicep is a DSL developed by Microsoft to simplify the authoring of ARM templates and deploy resources to Azure.
 Today I will be sharing with you a new Pulumi converter plugin that I have been working on that converts Bicep code to any of the supported Pulumi languages.

 <!--more-->